lrichter2/ELK-Stack-Project/README/README.md

 In addition to the above, Azure has provisioned a load balancer in front of all machines except for the jump box.
 The load balancer’s targets are organized into the following availability zones.

-..Availability Zone 1:  DVWA 1 + DVWA 2
+-Availability Zone 1:  DVWA 1 + DVWA 2
-..Availability Zone 2:  ELK
+-Availability Zone 2:  ELK

 **ELK Server Configuration**